jzhoulab/Seqstr/README.md

 Use `[reference_genome]chr:start-end strand` to specify an genomic interval.
 For example, `[hg38]chr7:5530575-5530625 -` would extract cooridnate 5530575 through 5530625 from chromosome 7 of the hg38 reference genome, and take reverse complement of the sequence.

-- `[]` is used to specifcy the reference genome (UCSC convention), if not specified, the default is hg38.
+- `[]` is used to specify the reference genome (UCSC convention), if not specified, the default is hg38.
 - chromosome name should be one of the chromosome names from the specified reference genome (UCSC convention), followed by `:`
 - start and end coordinates are 0-based, connected via `-`, inclusive for the start coordinate and exclusive for the end coordinate
 - strand only takes `+` and `-`, default is `+`. strand is separated from end coordinate by a space